mshashwat10/India-s-suicide-rate-insights/README.md

 # 2. Simple Exponential Smoothing

 Exponential Smoothing is one of the most popular forecasting techniques, best fit for short-term forecasts without trend or seasonality.
-Values of alpha(smoothing constant) is choosen on the basis of the value that gives the lowest RMS value, another point is that it gives more weight to the current data than past.
+Values of alpha(smoothing constant) is chosen based on the value that gives the lowest RMS value, another point is that it gives more weight to the current data than the past.Bigger Alpha means you are giving

 ![Simple Exp Smoothing , Alpha = 0 1](https://user-images.githubusercontent.com/38140470/82739101-82e89f00-9d02-11ea-998f-b266cffd8392.png)